charlieqi02/charlieqi02.github.io/_pages/about.md

 ## Research Interests
 My research interests primarily lie in the domains of graph neural networks and machine learning, with a particular emphasis on reasoning over dynamic systems, such as temporal knowledge graphs, and graph representation learning.
-Additionally, I am open to extending my research interests to related fields, including common sense reasoning and causal inference.
+Additionally, I am open to extending my research interests to related fields.

 ## News
 **Sep 04, 2024**